 Hello!!
-We are Barry and Diane Ykelenstam, breeders of proven top quality pups which are non-shedding and hypoallergenic.
+We are Barry and Diane Ykelenstam, CKC Registered Miniature Schnauzer breeders of proven top quality pups which are non-shedding and hypoallergenic.
 Our puppies are bred first and foremost to be healthy loving companions that can adapt to the lifestyle of your family.
 We are a top quality in home hobby kennel, breeding several litters of miniature schnauzers a year.
 We have puppies available occasionally to approved homes.
-We live in a beautiful semi rural setting in Prince Edward Island, Canada.
+We live in a beautiful semi rural setting in PEI, Canada.

 We breed salt and pepper, black and silver, solid black, solid white, parti colour, and occasionally liver or liver pepper mini schnauzers, all of which are Canadian Kennel Club Registered purebreds.
 All our dogs and puppies are born and raised in our home and live as valued family members.
 They are born on the top floor of our 4 level home, in a bedroom directly across from our own master bedroom.
 That bedroom was converted into a whelping/puppy room and that is where our babies are raised for the first month or so of life, so they can have peace and privacy away from the other dogs.
 This spacious comfortable room is where they are weighed, monitored, snuggled and stimulated daily.
 Then when they are solidly on their feet, they are moved down to the family room for more space to run and explore, with supervised access to the fenced in yard multiple times daily (weather permitting) for beginning housetraining.
 They also get to be more involved with the rest of the dogs and normal hubbub of a family home.
 The family room is in the center of home life activity, with utmost attention paid to their mental as well as physical socialization.
 We do not have kennels and runs that they are imprisoned in, away from family life.
 Mini schnauzers thrive with the companionship and the love of their owners, and just need to be with their family as much as possible.
 They truly need to be a valued and treasured family member.